Table of Contents

 CA1 is the first region of the hippocampal neural circuit, which outputs information to the V layer of the entorhinal cortex and to the subiculum.

 The CA1 region accepts input from the CA2 region and the CA3 region.
 The CA2 region sends temporal data, whereas the CA3 region sends spatial data.
 The CA1 region then combines both the temporal and spatial information into one.
-So one of the functions of the CA1 region may be to produce combined spacial-temporal code that allows an animal to distinguish the memory of 2 events from each other, even if they occur at the same place but in different times.
+So one of the functions of the CA1 region may be to produce combined spatial-temporal code that allows an animal to distinguish the memory of 2 events from each other, even if they occur at the same place but in different times.

 Another function of the CA1 region is the retrieval of episodic autobiographical memory.